 Sippy Cups for Toddlers

-To help, this list will go through the popular styles and materials, share my best picks, and give you reasons behind each choice.
+To help, this list will go through the popular styles and materials, my best picks (including spill-proof and spill-resistant options), and the reasons behind each choice.
 My goal is to help you waste less money with picks for cups that are durable, easy to clean, and easy for the kids to use.

 How to Choose a Sippy Cup for Babies and Toddlers Step-by-Step

 There are a few factors to consider when choosing a sippy cup for a baby or toddler, so I’m going to start with a quick look at factors involved in making this decision.

 The top options include stainless steel, glass, silicone, and BPA-free plastic, as they hold up and don’t have concerns about releasing potentially harmful particles into the liquids within the cups (like some other plastics may do).

 2. Decide if you want a straw, spout, or regular open cup.